-The Marseille Stele, also known as The Offering Table of Qenhirkhopshef, was originally located in the Karnak Temple complex at Luxor.
-The top side used for offerings was made in the form of the hieroglyph
+Also known as the Offering Table of Qenhirkhopshef, was originally located in the Karnak temple complex.
+The top side used for offerings was made in the shape of the hieroglyph

 It was likely made in the reign of the Nineteenth Dynasty pharaoh Merenptah or his son Seti II.
 The 34 cartouches contain 30 royal names of 17 pharaohs, of which four are the (omitted here) names of Ahmose’s mother and wife (numbers 8, 9, 33, and 34).
 It now resides at the museum Musée d’Archéologie Méditerranéenne (Collection Clot-Bey, Inv.
 No. 204, Table d’offrandes de Qenherkhepeshef) in Marseille, France.
 Dimensions: 39.5 × 34 × 15 cm.